 There are many different types and models of e-bikes.
 When buying an urban e-bike, you should pay particular attention to the following elements:

-The frame: The frame influences the riding style through its weight and size.
+Loom: The frame influences the riding style through its weight and size.
 It should not exceed your own height.
-Beginners are especially great as urban e-bikes because you can even cycle to work in a suit.
+Low-entry bikes are particularly great as urban e-bikes because you can even cycle to work with them while wearing a suit.

-The engine: There are two types of drive: hub engine (also: front wheel engine) and mid-engine.
+Engine: There are two types of drive: hub motor (also: front wheel motor) and mid-motor.
 The most important difference is that the mid-engine is mounted directly on the bottom bracket.
-It shifts the weight of the bike downwards, which is very pleasant for the ride.
-However, it also wears out the chain due to mechanical abrasion.
+It shifts the weight of the bike downwards, which is very pleasant for the riding experience.
+However, the mechanical abrasion also wears out the chain.

-The range: Urban e-bikes are designed for the city, which means that they are wonderfully suitable for shorter distances.
-Nevertheless, there are sometimes big differences in the range of the e-bike models.
-If you drive long distances to work every day, you should make sure that the e-bike battery plays along.
+Reach: Urban e-bikes are designed for the city, which means they are ideal for shorter distances.
+However, there are sometimes big differences in the range of the e-bike models.
+Anyone who rides long distances every day should definitely make sure that the e-bike battery is up to the task.

 Top 12 brands for urban e-bikes